Kyle Ratner

 Biography

-Kyle Ratner received his B.A. in psychology from Cornell University.
-He then worked as a research assistant at Harvard University and obtained an M.A. in psychology and a Ph.D. in Social Psychology from New York University.
-Prior to joining the faculty at UCSB, he worked as a postdoctoral fellow at the Ohio State University.
+Kyle Ratner received his B.A. in Psychology from Cornell University.
+He then worked as a research assistant at Harvard University and obtained an M.A. in Psychology and a Ph.D. in Social Psychology from New York University.
+Prior to joining the faculty at UCSB, he worked as a postdoctoral fellow at The Ohio State University.

 Research